 - Mental Health Foundation has information and resources to help you look after your mental health, including podcasts and videos.

 - Mind also has lots of tips to help you look after your wellbeing while you are staying at home.

 - Samaritans have information if you're worried about your mental health during the coronavirus outbreak, including practical ways to help yourself cope.

 - GOV.UK has covid-19 guidance for the public on mental health and wellbeing.

 If you continue to feel low after a couple of weeks and it is affecting your daily life, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 If you are in crisis, call the Samaritans on 116 123.

 If you are facing bereavement, whether through the coronavirus or any other cause, this is likely to be an extremely difficult time – you might feel cut off from your usual support network, and changes to funerals can bring further challenges.
 Find out how we can support you at this time.
 You might also like to add a tribute on our online dedication page.
-Cruse Bereavement Care have information for people who are dealing with bereavement and grief during the coronavirus pandemic.
+Cruse Bereavement Care also have information for people who are dealing with bereavement and grief during the coronavirus pandemic.
 If you'd like to be in touch with a bereavement counsellor, GriefChat offers bereavement counselling in various formats, free of charge.

 If you, or someone close to you, is nearing the end of life with lymphoma, you might be concerned about how the coronavirus pandemic will affect your care.
 Macmillan Cancer Support has information on the end of life and coronavirus.